eagle13gy/dicom_contour/README.md

 I plotted the dicom images and overlaped the contour onto the images, and showed them side by side to check if the read function works correctly and the contours are reasonable.

 #### What changes did you make to the code, if any, in order to integrate it into our production code base?
-Although all the images given are of the same width and heighth (256*256), the function poly_to_mask(polygon, width, height) has width comes before height, which seems inconsistent with the numpy.shape.
+Although all the images given are of the same width and height (256*256), the function poly_to_mask(polygon, width, height) has width comes before height, which seems inconsistent with the numpy.shape.
-I've changed this module to have height comes before width.
+I've changed this module to have height come before width.

 Part 2
 --------------
 ### batch_test.py:
 Define a class (Dataset) which has a method next_batch(batch_size, shuffle), with shuffle default to be true.
-This module is adapted from the mnist data processing in tensorflow toolbox.
+This module is adapted from the mnist data processing part in tensorflow toolbox.
 This next_batch method will return a single batch with random samples over the entire data set, and will cycle over the entire data set during one epoch.

 To test it, plot a few batches of images and contours using the visualize_dicom_contour function.